History of the Press

 Three Illinois books have received the Bancroft Award from Columbia University, considered by many to be the most prestigious award for a book in American history: Eugene V. Debs: Citizen and Socialist (1982), by Nick Salvatore; Dark Journey: Black Mississippians in the Age of Jim Crow (1989), by Neil R. McMillen; and Local People: The Struggle for Civil Rights in Mississippi (1994), by John Dittmer.
 Salvatore's study of Debs also received the Dunning Prize of the American Historical Association for the best first book over a two-year period.

-The series Music in American Life, which now contains well over a hundred titles, was primarily developed by Judith McCulloh and has garnered more than a dozen awards from the American Society of Composers, Authors, and Publishers (ASCAP).
+The series Music in American Life, which now contains nearly two hundred titles, was primarily developed by Judith McCulloh and has garnered more than a dozen awards from the American Society of Composers, Authors, and Publishers (ASCAP).
 Focusing on figures from Jimmie Rodgers to Duke Ellington to Tito Puente, and on genres from classical to klezmer to country, the books shed light on myriad facets of American music.
-Offering an updated perspective on world musics is the 2005 text edition of The Study of Ethnomusicology: Thirty-one Issues and Concepts by the noted scholar Bruno Nettl.
+Offering an updated perspective on world musics is the 2015 text edition of The Study of Ethnomusicology: Thirty-Three Discussions by the noted scholar Bruno Nettl.

 The Press's long-standing interests in anthropology, folklore, African American studies, and women's studies were united in 1977 with the publication of Robert Hemenway's biography of Zora Neale Hurston.
-Because Hurston was not widely known in those days, the Press acquired paperback rights to her novel Their Eyes Were Watching God in order to provide readers with access to a literary work, along with the new biography.
+Because Hurston was not widely known in those days, the Press acquired paperback rights to her novel Their Eyes Were Watching God in order to provide readers with access to a literary work along with the new biography.
 During the ensuing decade more than 356,000 copies of Their Eyes were sold—more than 75,000 in the final year—before a commercial publisher reclaimed the paperback rights.
-The University of Illinois Press still offers a clothbound gift edition.

 From 1975 until the 1990s, the series Illinois Short Fiction typically offered four new collections annually, each by a single author.
 Twice nominated by Publishers Weekly for the Carey-Thomas Award for creative publishing, the series was long administered at the Press by Ann Lowry, who also served as editor of the anthology Prime Number: 17 Stories from Illinois Short Fiction (1988).

-The Press's commitment to poetry has endured for even longer.
-The first of several volumes by Michael S. Harper, published in 1971, has been followed by more than a hundred fine volumes by a wide array of poets.
+The Press's commitment to poetry endured for even longer.
+The first of several volumes by Michael S. Harper, published in 1971, was followed by more than a hundred fine volumes by a wide array of poets.
 My Alexandria by Mark Doty, arguably the most successful collection, won the National Book Critics Circle Award and the T. S. Eliot Prize, among other accolades.

 A serendipitous University of Illinois connection brought the Press its greatest income-producing book.
 Thunder Below!
-The USS Barb Revolutionizes Submarine Warfare (1992), by Admiral Eugene B. Fluckey, was completely subsidized by an officer on this submarine who was a graduate of the U of I. The Press has also licensed film rights to this exciting World War II saga.
+The USS Barb Revolutionizes Submarine Warfare (1992), by Admiral Eugene B. Fluckey, was completely subsidized by an officer on this submarine who was a graduate of the U of I. The Press also licensed film rights to this exciting World War II saga, and it has become a bestselling ebook.